careers and work related opportunities

 At Copleston our aim is for all students to make informed decisions about their subject choices and future pathways.
 We know that students are more engaged in education and highly motivated about their future when they have a clear understanding of themselves and how they might live and work when they leave school.

 All schools have a statutory duty to provide students with independent and impartial careers guidance.
-At Copleston we have provided a fantastic and broad programme of events that can be viewed below:
+At Copleston we have provided a fantastic and broad programme of events that can be viewed below.
+Please note that these are provisional and some dates/events are subject to change throughout the year.

 |Provider Access Statement|